sparksammy/CallieNaps_Blue/README.md

 Note 2: I ***do not*** own the files in Lua/ and ***I didn't*** make the files in calamari-ios-mods/ myself, hence the name.

 ## How does it work?
 It uses a simple (semi-custom?)
 LUA VM to put code into ROBLOX's engine that allows you to run custom code once the ELF is injected.
-(Shoutouts to cloristonezar for making Calamari for iOS under GPL, your work is in a seperate directory called "calamari-ios-mods") It's basically a LUA Wrapper.
+(Shoutouts to cloristonezar for making Calamari for iOS under GPL, your work is in a seperate directory called "calamari-ios-mods") It's basically a LUA Wrapper without the bloat.

 ## Dependencies?
 sudo apt install -y liblua5.1-0-dev